-Experienced DWI Lawyers Contest Drunk Driving Charges in Union County, Middlesex County, and Hudson County, NJ
+Experienced DWI Lawyers Contest Drunk Driving Charges in Union County, Middlesex County, and Essex County, NJ

 NJ lawmakers have gone to great lengths to ensure that motorists are discouraged from operating motor vehicle on New Jersey highways and roadways while under the influence of alcohol.
 That’s why anyone caught Driving While Intoxicated (DWI) in the State of New Jersey is subject to significant penalties that can include suspension of their driver’s license and even jail time.
 Moreover, these penalties are enhanced for repeat offenders, meaning that a second offense DWI conviction can result in stricter punishments than a first offense DWI.
 The most important thing a person can do when they are arrested and charged with a second offense DWI is to contact a qualified DWI defense attorney who will fight on their behalf and protect their rights throughout the legal process.

-Andrew John Calcagno is an experienced, aggressive criminal defense and DWI defense lawyer with years of experience defending clients against drunk driving charges across New Jersey, including Middlesex County, Passaic County, Union County, Hudson County, and Essex County.
+Andrew John Calcagno is an experienced, aggressive criminal defense and DWI defense lawyer with years of experience defending clients against drunk driving charges across New Jersey, including Union, Roselle, East Orange, Bloomfield, Middletown, and Paterson, NJ.
 Mr. Calcagno is the founder of Calcagno & Associates and leads a skilled team of dedicated attorneys who understand the nuances of DWI and DUI laws in New Jersey.

 Pulled Over for a DWI Violation in New Brunswick, Edison, or Anywhere Else in Middlesex County, NJ?
 Contact an Experienced DWI Defense Lawyer Immediately!